mikkel32/LockOn/README.md

 database is ignored by Git, so you can freely experiment without polluting the repository.
 The same section contains a `logging` block where you can specify the log file path and log level used by the command-line tools and debugger.
+Set the `LOCKON_CONFIG` environment variable to load a different configuration file without passing `--config` each time.

 ### Security Levels